La Résistance (professional wrestling): Independent circuit (2008–2009, 2016–2017, 2019, 2023-2024)

 On August 30, 2008, Grenier and Conway, as La Résistance, defeated Jay Phenomenon and Karl Briscoe to win the NCW Tag Team Championships.

 On March 21, 2009, Grenier and Conway as La Résistance defeated Les Titans (Bishop and Chakal) to become the new TOW Tag Team Champions.
 On September 25, 2009, they lost the titles when they were defeated by Al Snow and Pierre Carl Ouellet.

 On November 5, 2016, Grenier and Duprée reunited to defeat Michael Von Payton and Platinum Preston Perry at Great North Wrestling: Star Stampede in Hawkesbury, ON.

 On November 6, 2016, Duprée and Grenier were part of a four corners Tag Team match for the CRW Tag Team Championships against the champions TDT (Mathieu St-Jacques and Thomas Dubois) and two other teams 3.0 (Scott Parker and Shane Matthews) and The Holy Alliance (Genesis and Paul Rosetti), TDT went on to retain the titles.

-On August 12, 2017, Grenier and Duprée defeated Kryss Thorn and Scotty O'Shea to win the Canadian Wrestling Federation Tag Team Championship.
+On August 12, 2017, Grenier and Duprée defeated Kryss Thorn and Scotty O'Shea to win the Canadian Wrestling Federation Tag Team Championship in Niagara Falls, Ontario.

+In July 2019, they worked in Halifax's Ultimate Championship Wrestling.

+In September 2023, Duprée reunited with Grenier at North Carolina's Fortitude Wrestling Entertainment.
+A month later they wrestled in Montreal at Les Promotions J/R L'Invasion De l'Est 13 where they defeated the Monkey Family and Le Changement.

+They reunited with Conway on April 27, 2024 for Northeast Wrestling in Danbury, Connecticut where they defeated DJ Powers, Randy Shawn and TKO Kocenko.
+In August 2024, they defeated Tom Mitchell and Trace Parker at 3LW Red Rose Rumble 2 in Lancaster, Pennsylvania.
+In December 2024, they dropped the Fortitude Wrestling Entertainment Tag Team titles to XLG (G-Moniy and Gem Stone) in Cary, North Carolina.